-Applicants are required to have completed a Bachelors Degree prior to matriculation into the PharmD program.
+Applicants must complete a Bachelors Degree prior to matriculation into the PharmD program.

-Doctor of Pharmacy classes incorporate lecture, laboratory and recitation sections.
-Pedagogical techniques include large and small group activities, case study workshops, and professional experience program rotations precepted by clinical faculty within ambulatory and inpatient practice sites.
-Part-time practical experience activities are conducted during the first, second and third years of the curriculum, and full-time practical experience constitutes the entire fourth academic year.
-Combined degree programs for PharmD/MS, MBA, MPH or PhD are available for qualified applicants.
+Our curriculum is carefully and intentionally designed to prepare the best possible pharmacist.
+Didactic, integrated conceptual modules run alongside laboratory, recitation and practice experiences.
+Teaching techniques include large and small group activities, case study workshops, and professional experience rotations precepted by clinical faculty.
+Patient care laboratories and part-time practical experiences are conducted during the first, second and third years of the curriculum.
+The university arranges nine months of full-time rotations during the entire fourth academic year for all students.
+Combined degree programs for PharmD/MBA, PharmD/MPH or PharmD/PhD are available for qualified applicants.

 |Course Title||Semester Hours||Quarter Hours|